Braxton Bragg: Historical reputation

 James M. McPherson's reference to "the bumblers like Bragg and Pemberton and Hood who lost the West" sums up the judgment of many modern historians.
 Bragg's shortcomings as an army commander included his unimaginative tactics, mostly his reliance on frontal assault (such as the Hornet's Nest at Shiloh, Breckinridge's assault at Stones River, and numerous instances at Chickamauga), and his lack of post-battle follow-up that turned tactical victories or draws into strategic disappointments (Perryville and Chickamauga).
 His sour disposition, a penchant for blaming others for defeat, and poor interpersonal skills undoubtedly caused him to be criticized more directly than many of his unsuccessful contemporaries.
 Peter Cozzens wrote about his relationship with subordinates:

+One private, Sam Watkins, who later became a professional writer, said in his memoirs that "None of Bragg's men soldiers ever loved him.
+They had no faith in his ability as a general.
+He was looked upon as a merciless tyrant ...
+He loved to crush the spirit of the men."
+Historian Ty Seidule says that Bragg's battles often ended in defeat because of his insistence on direct frontal assaults and his "uncanny ability to turn minor wins and losses into strategic defeats."

 Some counterarguments have emerged in recent years.
-Judith Lee Hallock called the blaming of Bragg for Confederate defeats in the west the "Bragg syndrome."
+Judith Lee Hallock called the blaming of Bragg for Confederate defeats in the West "Bragg syndrome."
 While most agree he was not a particularly good army commander, historians such as Hallock and Steven E. Woodworth cite his skills as an organizer and argue that his defeat in several battles can also be partially blamed upon bad luck and incompetent subordinates, notably Polk.
 Of his troublesome subordinates, Hardee was considered a solid soldier even by Bragg.
 Although personally brave and charismatic, Polk was simply an average tactician known for piecemeal attacks and was seriously insubordinate.
-Unfortunately, he was a close friend of Davis, who was unwilling to relieve him.
+However, he was a close friend of Davis, who was unwilling to relieve him.
 Woodworth claims that Bragg also never received the support Davis gave to Robert E. Lee and Sidney Johnston.

 Historians Grady McWhiney and Woodworth have stated that, contrary to popular belief, Davis and Bragg were not friends, having bitterly quarreled during the antebellum years.
 Davis was impressed with Bragg's qualifications for high command early in the war but was willing to relieve him by 1863.
 Judith Hallock noted mutual admiration between Davis and Bragg during his assignment in Richmond, perhaps because Bragg respected the president.
 Post-Civil War, Bragg's relationship with Davis grew stronger.
 He regularly addressed his letters to Davis as "Your Friend" and worked with Davis in the Carolina Insurance Company.

 Legacy

-The following places in the United States are named for Bragg:
+The following places in the United States are or were named for Bragg: